-Anthony’s grandfather, David Lyson of Sparks, Nevada, told Allergic Living that on July 20, his grandson had been hanging out with friends, including his girlfriend, when he started to feel really hungry.
-According to the grandfather, the 18-year-old, who had allergies to tree nuts including walnuts and cashews, grabbed a power bar and began eating without first checking the ingredients.
+Anthony’s grandfather, David Lyson of Sparks, Nevada, told Allergic Living that on July 20, 2017 his grandson had been hanging out with friends, including his girlfriend.
+He started to feel really hungry.
+According to his grandfather, the 18-year-old, who had allergies to tree nuts including walnuts and cashews, grabbed a power bar.
+He began eating without first checking the ingredients.

 Shortly after eating at least half of it, a friend asked Anthony if he was aware that this brand of bar contained nuts.

-“Immediately, Anthony threw the bar down when he heard that,” says Lyson, who says his grandson was usually vigilant about asking about or reading ingredients to avoid nuts.
-The friends told the grandfather that Anthony tried to vomit to get rid of what he had consumed, but he began to suffer stomach pain that quickly grew worse.
+“Immediately, Anthony threw the power bar down when he heard that,” says Lyson.
+He says his grandson was usually vigilant about asking about or reading ingredients to avoid nuts.
+The friends told the grandfather that Anthony tried to vomit to get rid of what he had eaten.
+But he began to suffer stomach pain that quickly grew worse.

 Anthony did not have an epinephrine auto-injector with him.
 His grandfather says the boy initially was playing down the severity, telling his friends, “I’m OK.”
 Then Anthony began having difficulty breathing.